virgilus/getcoachfreq/readme.md

 python main.py --startdate 2019-01-01 --enddate 2019-12-27 --sport zumba --output display
 ```

+### Arguments

 - --startdate / --enddate : Date format is YYYY-MM-DD.
+Default argument is the entire 2019 year.
 - --sport : Sport can be entered in upper case or lower case but has to match exactly to a sport name in database.
+Default argument is 'BODY COMBAT'.
-- -- output:  Allows the user to choose the desired output type :
+- -- output:  Allows the user to choose the desired output type.
+Default is 'both' :
-    - 'json' : export the results to a json file called 'results.json'.
+    - 'json' : exports the results to a json file called 'results.json'.
-    - 'display': only display the results in terminal
+    - 'display': only displays the results in terminal.
-    - 'both': export to json and display the results
+    - 'both': exports to json and display the results.

+### Local work

+If you happen to have those tables stored in CSV files.
+You can set the global variable ``REMOTE`` to ``False``.
+In that case, script will try to read the .csv files and will not retrieve data from the distant server.

 You can also use ``python main.py --help`` for more details.